Faculty and Instructional Staff

 In the role of a coach, Beeren can assist a student in acquiring additional skills or help optimize conditions for artistic research being undertaken.
 As team coach, she engages in a structural dialogue with the year group, in so called Process Meetings during the first year, and as process coach in preparation for the Contextual during the second year.

-Together with visual artist Julia Willms and music composer Robert Pravda she founded interdisciplinary platform Tilt, to inspire and support artistic practice and thinking beyond disciplines.
+She has collaborated with visual artist Julia Willms and sound artist Robert Pravda since 2005 with whom she founded in-disciplinary platform TILT in 2009, to inspire and support artistic practice and thinking beyond disciplines.